Skip to main content

 Due to the minimum criteria, these airdrops are the most popular among users.
 This is because they are basically free crypto tokens.
 However, a constrained number of tokens are made accessible in this manner due to their popularity.
 You might need to enter a lucky draw and be chosen to get these tokens.

-• Bounty airdrop
+• Bounty Airdrop

 This method, in contrast to standard airdrops, requires the user to carry out some activities.
 However, the activities are typically not too challenging and just call for participation in the project’s community.
 You may have to subscribe to the project’s updates, follow them on social media, or actively participate in their forums.